 The super PAC's efforts are expected to also include cable, radio and digital ads.

 The group had $2.1 million in cash on hand as of its latest report to the Federal Election Commission, which covered the month of June.
-It will show double that when it discloses its July figures to the FEC later this month, the operative said.
+It will show about double that when it reports its fundraising for August, the operative said.

 O'Rourke has been beating Cruz badly in the money race.
 O'Rourke has outraised Cruz in every fundraising period but one since the race began, and after the latest quarter, O'Rourke took a decisive lead in cash on hand.